Can You Register Your Car Without Insurance?

 blueCheck icon

-Mississippi, New Hampshire, North Dakota, Tennessee, Virginia, Washington and Wisconsin allow registration without insurance, but driving without coverage is still illegal in all except New Hampshire and Virginia.
+Mississippi, New Hampshire, North Dakota, Tennessee, Virginia, Washington and Wisconsin allow registration without insurance, but driving without coverage is still illegal except in New Hampshire and Virginia.

 blueCheck icon

-Many states use an electronic insurance verification system to identify uninsured drivers.
+Many states use electronic insurance verification systems to identify uninsured drivers.
 If the system tags you as uninsured, you won’t be able to register your vehicle in that state.

 Compare Auto Insurance Rates